EVERY CLIENT HAS A UNIQUE SET OF NEEDS

 At the Law Office of Alexander Korotkin, Esq., we can help you negotiate these arraignments before filing for divorce.
 This is usually the most difficult and important part of a divorce, so having an experienced Rochester divorce lawyer by your side is critical.

-Child Custody and Visitation Disputes
+Negotiating Child Custody and Visitation Rights

 One of the most contentious divorce disputes is child custody.
 The custody and visitation decision affects where your children will live, how important decisions about their upbringing will be made, and how much time each parent will spend with them.